So many of my clients tell me “I have a stationery addiction!!! Why am I addicted to stationery?”

 Deservedness or a Guilty Pleasure

 They can also speak to you about what you deserve.
-Maybe as a kid your family couldn’t afford to get the cool stuff.
-Maybe mum or dad didn’t approve of it… So now, as an adult you’ve decided you deserve to have some nice things.
-When you see something you like, you buy it because they don’t cost much anyway right?
+Maybe as a child, your family couldn’t afford to get the cool stuff.
+Maybe mum or dad didn’t approve of it… So now, as an adult, you’ve decided you deserve to have some nice things.
+When you see something you like, you buy it to treat yourself – and they don’t cost much anyway, right?
 It’s your guilty pleasure.
 You forget about how much is sitting around at home already and buy the latest stuff.

-This one’s simply a “beat yourself up thing”.
-You won’t use any of your stationery because you think you’ll ruin said diary, planner or notebook with your chicken scrawl.
+This one’s simply a ‘beat yourself up thing’.
+You won’t use any of your stationery because you think you’ll ruin that pretty diary, planner or notebook with your chicken scrawl.

-We always have an intention to use them up but often we have a large surplus because of the above promises and reasons.
+We always have an intention to use the stationery we buy but often we end up with a large surplus because of the above reasons.
 When used, they often live up to their promise, but often they sit, wasting away in the cupboard.